Psykotikism/Mutant_Tanks/README.md

 forward void MT_OnResetTimers(int mode, int tank);

 /**
+ * Called when a survivor is rewarded.
+ * Use this forward to reward survivors or to reset their rewards.
+ *
+ * @param survivor		Client index of the survivor.
+ * @param tank			Client index of the Tank.
+ * @param type			1 = Health, 2 = Damage boost, 3 = Speed boost, 4 = Ammo, 5 = Item, 6 = God mode, 7 = Health and ammo refill,
+ *					8 = Respawn, 9-100 = Reserved for third-party plugins (use this to add custom rewards)
+ * @param killer		True if the survivor killed the Tank, false if the survivor assisted.
+ * @param apply			True if the reward is given, false otherwise.
+ **/
+forward void MT_OnRewardSurvivor(int survivor, int tank, int type, bool killer, bool apply);

+/**
  * Called when a Mutant Tank's rock breaks.
  * Use this forward for any after-effects.
  *